gustojs/nuxt-feathers-vuex/README.md

 }
 ```

-If you prefer more complex solution, just overwrite the file (or create one if you don't use `generate` option).
+If you prefer a more complex solution, just overwrite the file (or create one if you don't use `generate` option).

 Unfortunately the module can't register our middleware itself, so we still need to do it manually in `nuxt.config.js`: